 It seemed an act of resignation on George Lucas’s part when he sold the rights to Star Wars to Disney in 2012.
 It was a surrender by someone who failed to understand why he had missed the boat second time around, of someone who had become so surrounded by his own empire in seclusion on Skywalker Ranch that he was out of touch with the people on the end user side of it.
 The sale seemed made by someone getting old (Lucas hits 71 this year) who didn’t want the weight of what he had created heaped back on shoulders again – only for Lucas to then suffer the indignity of Disney deciding they didn’t want his involvement on the new films.
-Disney proceeded to hype their new Star Wars series into a massive campaign that includes releasing a sequel every second year, alongside original works set in the Star Wars universe every other year – up next was Rogue One (2016) set just prior to the events of the original and this is to be followed by Solo: A Star Wars Story (2018), plus the tv series The Mandalorian (2019- ).
+Disney proceeded to hype their new Star Wars series into a massive campaign that includes releasing a sequel every second year, alongside original works set in the Star Wars universe every other year – up next was Rogue One (2016) set just prior to the events of the original, followed by Solo: A Star Wars Story (2018), plus the tv series The Mandalorian (2019- ).
 Directly following on from this is Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019).